 This plan provides coverage for many kinds of covered services, such as a doctor's care and hospital stays, but some services aren't covered at all or are limited.
 For other services, the plan pays more of the expense.
 For example:

 - Physician care generally is covered but physician care for cosmetic surgery is never covered.
-This is an exclusion. - Home health care is generally covered but it is a covered service only up to a set number of visits a year.
-This is a limitation. - Your provider may recommend services that are considered experimental or investigational services.
-But an experimental or investigational service is not covered and is also an exclusion, unless it is recognized as part of an approved clinical trial when you have cancer or a terminal illness.
+This is an exclusion. - Home health care is generally covered but may only be covered up to a set number of visits per year.
+This is a limitation. - Your provider may recommend services that are considered experimental, investigational, or unproven services.
+But an experimental, investigational, or unproven service is not covered and is also an exclusion, unless it is recognized as part of an approved clinical trial when you have cancer or a terminal illness.
 See Clinical trials in the list of services below. - Preventive services.
 Usually the plan pays more, and you pay less.
 Preventive services are designed to help keep you healthy, supporting you in achieving your best health.
 To find out what these services are, see the Preventive care section in the list of services below.
 To find out how much you will pay for these services, see Preventive care in your schedule of benefits.